rage/java-programming/data/week1/3-printing.md

 ```java
 System.out.println("Hello World!")
 ```
-results in the output below to be printed in the console.
+results in the following output to be printed in the console:

 <sample-output>